bright/new-www/content/our-areas/iot-development.md

 title_team: meet IoT development team
 title_case_study: IoT development that we’ve worked on
 title_faqs: IoT development FAQs
+title_contact: book free consultation in 48 hours
+description_contact: Fill out the form below and we'll get back to you in 48 hours.
+Let's talk!
+blog_section_tags:
+  - programming
+blog_section_title: blog posts
 image_alt_our_service_desktop: IoT company
+blog_section: false
 intro: We develop IoT software for startups and larger organisations.
 language: en
 image_alt_our_service_mobile: IoT company
-title_contact: book free consultation in 48 hours
-description_contact: Fill out the form below and we'll get back to you in 48 hours.
-Let's talk!
 description_mdx: We are Bright Inventions – a software development company specializing in the Internet of Things solutions.
 We build IoT software for restaurants, retail, eHealth and fintech industries.
 Since 2012 we have